 Meeting the Specific Challenges of NGOs

-Proven analytical methodologies for NGOs start with an up-to-date context, we find that for fundraising there are three key areas that are most often missed or underrepresented in fundraising analysis and decision making:
+There are three key areas for NGO's that are most often missed or underrepresented in fundraising analysis and decision making:

 The use of Macroeconomic factors like GDP, S&P 500 Index, Tax Policy, interest rates, unemployment rates, and population growth